 Berkeley Thai House 2511 Channing Way/Telegraph Ave.

-2400-2449 block of Telegraph Avenue, going south, beginning at Channing Way, ending at Haste Street
+2400-2449 BLOCK of Telegraph Avenue, going south, beginning at Channing Way, ending at Haste Street:

 Annapurna 2416 Telegraph Ave.
 This psychedelic “head shop” is left over from the turbulent 1960s.
 Now it carries a hefty selection of vaporizers and other smoking merchandise.

-2450-2499 block of Telegraph Avenue, going south, beginning at Haste Street, ending at Dwight Way
+2450-2499 BLOCK of Telegraph Avenue, going south, beginning at Haste Street, ending at Dwight Way:

 People's Park 2556 Haste St./Telegraph Ave.; bounded by Telegraph Ave., Haste St., Hillegass Ave., & Dwight Way.
-This was the rallying place for some of the anti-war and free speech protests in the turbulent '60s and '70s.
-And though it features a large lawn, community gardens, a basketball court, and a play area for children, you should not plan to use any of these facilities until you’ve had a good look.
+This 2.8-acre plot was the rallying place for some of the anti-war and free speech protests in the turbulent '60s and '70s.
+And though it features a large lawn, community gardens, a basketball court, and a play area for children, you should not plan to use any of these facilities until you’ve had a careful look.
 More information.